cdot/Squirrel/README.md

 folder using the `url` parameter.

 ## Choosing an Encryption Algorithm
-The encryption algorithm is selected using the `use' parameter.
-There are two algorithms available.
-These algorithms can be used individually, or can be combined e.g. `use=aes,steganography'.
-You can also switch off encryption completely using `use=' with no value.
+The encryption algorithm is selected using the `use` parameter.
+There are two algorithms available, `crypto` and `steganography`.
+These algorithms can be used individually, or can be combined e.g. `use=crypto,steganography`.
+You can also switch off encryption completely using `use=` with no value.

-### AES
+### Crypto
-This is the default if no `use' parameter is given, It uses a customised 256-bit Rijndael algorithm for a very good level of encryption.
+This is the default if no `use` parameter is given, It uses AES in GCM mode for a very good level of encryption.

 ### Steganography

 This is not encryption per se, it is data-hiding.
 Your data is embedded into extra bits in an image such that the image appears normal to the naked eye, but has your secret message embedded within it.
-You can use it alongside another algorithm e.g. `use=aes,steganography'
+You can use it alongside another algorithm e.g. `use=crypto,steganography`

 Steganography is expensive, but may be a viable alternative to encryption in regions where encryption is illegal.
-If you run with steganography enabled (`use=steganography'), you will need to choose an image URL for Squirrel to use.
+If you run with steganography enabled, you will need to choose an image URL for Squirrel to use.
 Your password safe will be embedded into this image, so it needs to be large enough to store all the data without degrading the image too much.
 For an average